-EIPs will be routinely reviewed by the EPA to ensure key milestones are met.
+The EPA will routinely review EIPs to ensure key milestones are met.
 Licensees can renegotiate timeframes with the EPA in certain circumstances.
 The EPA will negotiate EIPs in accordance with the EPA's statutory powers and the principles of procedural fairness.